 Our primary business activity is providing private-label contract manufacturing services to companies that market and distribute vitamins, minerals, herbs and other nutritional supplements, as well as other health care products, to consumers both within and outside the U.S. Historically, our revenue has been largely dependent on sales to two or three private-label contract manufacturing customers and subject to variations in the timing of such customers' orders, which in turn is impacted by such customers' internal marketing programs, supply chain management, entry into new markets, new product introductions, the demand for such customers' products, and general industry and economic conditions.
-Our revenue also includes raw material sales, royalty and licensing revenue generated from our patent estate pursuant to license and supply agreements with third parties for the distribution and use of the ingredient known as beta-alanine sold under our CarnoSyn® and SR Carnosyn® trademarks.
+Our revenue also includes raw material sales, royalty and licensing revenue generated from our patent estate pursuant to license and supply agreements with third parties for the distribution and use of the ingredient known as beta-alanine sold under our CarnoSyn® and SR CarnoSyn® trademarks.

 A cornerstone of our business strategy is to achieve long-term growth and profitability and to diversify our sales base.
-We have sought and expect to continue to seek to diversify our sales by developing relationships with additional, quality-oriented, private-label contract manufacturing customers, and commercializing our patent estate through sales of beta-alanine under our Carnosyn® and SR Carnosyn® trade names, royalties from license agreements, and potentially additional contract manufacturing opportunities with these licensees.
+We have sought and expect to continue to seek to diversify our sales by developing relationships with additional, quality-oriented, private-label contract manufacturing customers, and commercializing our patent estate through sales of beta-alanine under our CarnoSyn® and SR CarnoSyn® trade names, royalties from license agreements, and potentially additional contract manufacturing opportunities with licensees.

-During fiscal 2018, our net sales were 9% higher than in fiscal 2017.
-Private-label contract manufacturing sales increased 17% due primarily to the sale of new products to existing customers and higher volumes of current products to existing customers located primarily in U.S., Asian, and European markets.
-These increases were partially offset by discontinued U.S. customer relationships.
-The increase in sales included shipment of new products and increased sales of existing products to our largest customer under our previously announced expanded relationship.
-Revenue concentration from our largest private-label contract manufacturing customer as a percentage of our total net sales increased to 56% in fiscal 2018 from 50% for fiscal 2017.
-We expect this percentage to be the same in fiscal 2019 as it was in fiscal 2018.
+During fiscal 2019, our consolidated net sales were 4% higher than in fiscal 2018.
+Private-label contract manufacturing sales increased 10% due primarily to the sale of new products to new and existing customers, and higher volumes of current products to existing customers located primarily in the U.S. and Asian markets.
+These increases were partially offset by lower sales to existing customers in the European market, including decreased sales to our largest private-label contract manufacturing customer.
+During fiscal 2019 sales to our largest private-label contract manufacturing customer declined 8.3% primarily related to their international operations as a result of slowing customer demand.
+This sales decline accelerated during the fourth quarter of fiscal 2019 and resulted in lower product re-orders.
+Fiscal 2020 sales from our largest private-label contract manufacturing customer are expected to be flat to down slightly as they sell down their existing inventory levels.
+Revenue concentration from our largest private-label contract manufacturing customer as a percentage of our total net sales decreased to 49% in fiscal 2019 from 56% in fiscal 2018.
+We expect this percentage to decrease in fiscal 2020.
+For fiscal 2020 we currently expect private-label manufacturing sales growth in the low to mid single digit percentage range.
+There can be no assurance an increase in private-label contract manufacturing sales to new and existing customers will occur.